-I now use various Telescopes and Lenses, Explore Scientific "Levy" Maksutov Newtonian MN152 (152 mm - FL 731 mm), Celestron C8 (203 mm - FL 2030 mm), William Optics Megrez II APOGrade (80 mm - FL 555 mm), William Optics 66 mm APO (66 mm - FL 388 mm), and a SIGMA 150 mm APO DSLR lens.
-Occasionally I have use of a Takahashi FSQ-106N refractor (106 mm - FL 520 mm).
+I now use various Telescopes and Lenses, Explore Scientific "Levy" Maksutov Newtonian MN152 (152 mm - FL 731 mm), Celestron EdgeHD 9.25 (235 mm - FL 2350 mm), Takahashi FSQ106 (on loan, 106 mm - FL 530 mm), William Optics Megrez II APOGrade (80 mm - FL 555 mm), William Optics 66 mm APO (66 mm - FL 388 mm), and a SIGMA 150 mm APO DSLR lens.
 For some of the images and particularly for Archived images, I have used an Orion ST80 Refractor, and a Starmax127 Maksutov Cassigrain.
 Also some images were made on the William Optics Megrez II 80 mm SD optics before the APO upgrade.
 Also used on occasion is a 180 mm Focal Length Vivitar Camera Lens.

-I use two mounts and imaging set ups when I travel to my various observing sites.
-The primary mount I use is a Losmandy G11 with Gemini controls; the secondary mount I use is a Celestron ASGT (Advanced Series) mount.
-I can dual mount any of the main optics mentioned above on the G11.
-Either scope on the dual mount can be used for imaging or guiding.
-The shorter focal lengths optical systems are used on the Celestron ASGT.
-There is a dedicated guide scope for this system.
-Both systems employ auto guiding - PhD Guiding with Meade DSI II cameras.
+I use two mounts and imaging set ups at my observatory or when I travel to my various observing sites.
+The primary mount I use is a Losmandy G11 with Gemini controls; the secondary mount I use is a Celestron AVX mount.
+I use various home made OTAs for autoguiding; the MN152 uses an OAG (Orion thin OAG) for autoguiding.
+The shorter focal lengths optical systems are used on the Celestron AVX; the EdgHD 9.25 is used only on the Losmandy G11.
+Both mount systems employ auto guiding - PhD2 Guiding with ZWO ASI 120 cameras.
 I have also used a smaller Orion EQ3 mount with the RA axis motorized for some images and particularly images in the Archive.

-My current imaging Cameras are an SBIG ST8300M Camera (Baader Ha LRGB filters) and Artemis285 Camera using the Sony ICX285AL CCD (Astronomiks Ha LRGB filters).
-Both of these monochrome cameras use filter wheels - in the case of the ST8300, an SBIG CFW5 is used and in the case of the Artems285, an ATIK 5 position filter wheel is used.
+My current imaging Cameras are an SBIG ST8300M Camera (Baader Ha LRGB filters) and Atik 383L Camera (Astronomiks Gen2 Ha OIII LRGB filters).
+Both of these monochrome cameras use filter wheels - in the case of the ST8300, an SBIG CFW5 is used and in the case of the Atik 383L, an Atik FW1 5 position filter wheel is used.